Volkswagen: 2017–present: Focus on electric vehicles

 In March 2021, Volkswagen announced that it would stop developing new internal combustion engines, although it would keep tweaking existing engines to comply with stricter emission rules.
 Also, the company announced it was changing the American division's name to "Voltswagen", with the help of Johannes Leonardo, before revealing the move to be a hoax.
 In a tweet, the company said, the stunt "got the whole world buzzing."
 However, some news sources considered the announcement to be real, including the Associated Press, whose headline about being fooled stated, "Volkswagen caught lying again, this time about changing its name."

 In March 2022, Volkswagen released the ID.
 Buzz electric minivan.

-On May 11, 2022, Volkswagen confirmed the relaunch of its Scout off-road vehicle brand, this time as an EV.
+On 11 May 2022 Volkswagen confirmed the relaunch of its Scout off-road vehicle brand, this time as an EV.
 Production is set to begin in 2026, and this relaunch will be the first time that VW creates a new brand based solely in the U.S. market.

-In July 2022 Volkswagen noted the development of the first of their own Gigafactories.
+In July 2022, Volkswagen noted the development of the first of their own Gigafactories.
 The site, based in Salzgitter in Germany, has been termed Mission SalzGiga.
 The new business unit is focused on all of Volkswagen's battery activities "from raw materials and the cell right through to recycling", and is part of a €20 billion investment.
+Another Volkswagen gigafactory project in Sagunto needed government subsidies in order to go ahead.

-On Sep 2022 Volkswagen introduces the ID.
-XTREME1 off-road Electric concept Car, an off-road electric SUV.
+In September 2022, Volkswagen introduced the ID.
+XTREME1 concept car, an off-road electric SUV.

+Volkswagen planning a hydrogen car with 1,250s range of mile.
+VW’s CEO has stated that they do not plan to roll out H2 passenger vehicles in the 2020s.
+The deals showcase in the patent filing was developed as part of a collaboration between Volkswagen and Kraftwerk Tubes.

+In December 2023, VW announced that its brands selling in the North American market—Volkswagen, Porsche, Audi, Scout Motors—would adopt the Tesla-initiated NACS charging connector starting in 2025.

+In June 2024, VW stated that it will continue to heavily develop its internal combustion engine vehicles amid dwindling sales of its EV product line.

+In October 2024, Scout Motors announced it will sell directly to customers and service vehicles itself, following the model adopted by Tesla and other EV competitors, rather than use the Volkswagen dealer network.

+In December 2024, Workers at Volkswagen factories in Germany announced they were going to strike over plans to close at least three plants, lay off thousands of workers, and cut pay by 10%.

+In August 2025, Volkswagen introduced a subscription service for their customers, charging £16.50 monthly, £165 annually, or £649 for lifetime access to unlock the vehicles' full 228 bhp output, which the hardware supports from the factory but is software-limited to 201 bhp by default.